Research output per year

 TW20 0EX

-James's writings on contemporary politics have appeared in the Independent and Tribune, as well as Newsweek, Jacobin and other media.
-He has been interviewed on Ireland's RTÉ Radio 1 and in the Guardian.
-He has given talks at political events and group meetings across the country.
-He also 'podcasts'.
+James's writings on contemporary politics have appeared in scholarly publications and 'public' books, as well as in the Independent, Jacobin, Newsweek, and many other journalistic outlets.
+He has been interviewed in various media, including most recently Dazed magazine.
+James has given talks at political events and group meetings across the UK, and for several years hosted a successful political podcast.

 James welcomes media requests on any political topics or on work and the future of work.